 About Me

-I do a lot of self-learning.
-I’m online educated.
+I’m a computational scientist.
 I’m a tinkerer.
 I’m a builder.
-If I want to figure out how to do something, I build it!
+If I want to figure out how to do something, I build it.

 Projects